 - 1. Expected and related to DFUs and trial sampling strategies and classified as an AE (see section 16.2.2) - 2.
 Expected and related to DFUs and trial sampling strategies and classified as an SAE (see section 15.2.2) - 3.
-Related to DFU and trial sampling strategies and classified as a RUSAE (see section 16.2.3)
+Expected but not related to DFUs or trial sampling strategies and classified as an SAE (see section 16.2.3)